tock/tock/doc/Design.md

 ![Tock architecture](architecture.png)

-Tock includes three architectural components.
-A small trusted kernel, written in Rust, implements a hardware abstraction layer (HAL), scheduler and platform-specific configuration.
-Other system components are implemented in one of two protection mechanisms: capsules, which are compiled with the kernel and use Rust’s type and module systems for safety, and processes, which use the MPU for protection at runtime.
+Tock includes three architectural components: a small trusted kernel, written in Rust, which implements a hardware abstraction layer (HAL), scheduler, and platform-specific configuration.
+Other system components are implemented in one of two protection mechanisms: **capsules**, which are compiled with the kernel and use Rust’s type and module systems for safety, and **processes**, which use the MPU for protection at runtime.

 System components (an application, driver, virtualization layer, etc.) can be